paulipa/sico-wiki/services/programs/mqp.md

 You only need to do the systems checklist once before you join your first ever fleet.
 The systems will be all set after that for any future operations unless you change your PC and lose settings such as overview settings.

-## 1. Join SC Comms ingame channel
+## 1. Join LinkNet General ingame channel
-All of our fleets will be linked in the coalition general channel.
-While you should had done this rightaway when you joined the coalition, you can still fix the mistake now if you haven't done so yet.
+All of our fleets will be linked in the community general channel.
+While you should had done this rightaway when you joined the community, you can still fix the mistake now if you haven't done so yet.
 You can read more about the communication channels in here [Ingame Channels](/tools/communication/ingame-channels)

 ## 2. Register on AUTH
 If for some reason you have not yet registered on AUTH now is the time to do it.
 Please follow the guide in here for AUTH registration as you will need it in the next steps: [AUTH guide](/tools/auth)

 ## 3. Apply for groups
 The coalition has different groups that represent people with roles.
-You can apply to any of the groups in here https://auth.silentcoalition.com/groups/.
+You can apply to any of the groups in here https://auth.eve-linknet.com/groups/.

-### Normal group
+### Role group
-Normal groups are groups for people that want to take up special roles in the coalition.
+Role groups are groups for people that want to take up special roles in the community.
 These roles most often requires some skills or higher understanding about the game and each applicant will be approached individually via discord before their application is accepted.

 ### Special Interest Groups
 Special Interest Groups are open groups that anyone can join or leave at any time.
 These groups are there to help you out to find the players that are interested in the same things that you are interested in.
 These activities vary from mining to pvp.